sundas-arooj/email-client-core/email-client-backend/README.md

 - OAuth authentication with Outlook
 - Syncing email data to Elasticsearch
 - Real-time updates using webhooks
+- Cron job for frequent syncing of data
 - RESTful API endpoints for user registration and email retrieval

 ## Setup